zaklaus/rurik-prototype/docs/questing.md

 Tasks execute commands that are registered on the game side.
 It's important to note that most commands won't block the task execution, but some are designed to pause it for a later iteration.

+### Quest events

+They are similar to tasks, however they only get executed remotely.
+Events make use of a stack machine to pop values from the game.
+This can be used to synchronize values with local quest variables.

 #### Commands

 The game offers the following commands usable by the system: